yumyum-web/PCNotes/06 - Abstraction and Polymorphism.md

 }
 ```

-## Dynamic Binding (Method Overloading)
+## Static Binding (Method Overloading)

-- Selection of the method to be executed is done at runtime, based on method name and arguments.
+- Selection of the method to be executed is done at compile-time, based on method signature.

 ```java
 public class Dog {